VLDB2020/instructions/guide-session-chair.md

 - For each demo
     - Introduce the demonstration by reading its title and saying the name and affiliation of the author who will present the demonstration in the recorded video.
     - Ask the technical chair to play the recorded **7-min demonstration**.
-    - If an author is present to answer live questions, follow the recorded demo with **1 min of questions using the zoom Q&A feature**.
+    - If an author is present to answer live questions, follow the recorded demo with **1 min of questions**.
 This really means enough time for 1 or 2 quick questions.
 The program indicates which author (if any) are present to answer live demo questions.
+As noted above, once we upgrade the attendees to panelists, they won't be able to ask questions using the Q&A feature.
+In that case, please ask them to paste their questions into the chat or to raise their hand and speak.
+Please use whichever you prefer.
 - BREAK
     - Make sure to end your session 5 min before the end of the hour to give attendees a short break before the next session.
 If your session has 6 demos, then you will not have time for a break.
 - Slack discussion